Stop Wage Garnishment With Bankruptcy

 An “automatic stay” is imposed on your credit when you file a Chapter 13 “adjustment of debts” or a Chapter 7 “straight bankruptcy.”
 The automatic stay, at its most basic level, prevents practically all of your debts from being collected further.
 Restitution and criminal fines, as well as most spousal and child support, are rare exceptions because they are considered priority debts and are unaffected by bankruptcy.
 Your creditors can no longer collect on your debts once you file for bankruptcy, however, they can ask the court to lift the stay.
 This request, however, is only granted under limited circumstances.

-Creditors cannot garnish your income unless they first file and win a lawsuit against you, obtain a judgement in their favor, and then file a garnishment affidavit to be able to collect the judgment.
-By declaring bankruptcy, you are preventing the lawsuit from becoming a judgement, and your creditors will not be able to garnish your earnings if there is no judgement.
+Creditors cannot garnish your income unless they first file and win a lawsuit against you, obtain a judgment in their favor, and then file a Debt – Wage Garnishment affidavit to be able to collect the judgment.
+By declaring bankruptcy, you are preventing the lawsuit from becoming a judge, and your creditors will not be able to garnish your earnings if there is no judgment.

 Stop Wage Garnishment Today

-Although filing for bankruptcy instantly places an automatic stay in place and stops any collection efforts, wage garnishment may continue until you notify all of your creditors.
+Although filing for bankruptcy instantly places an automatic stay in place and stops any collection efforts, Debt – Wage Garnishment may continue until you notify all of your creditors.
 Notify your employer’s payroll department of your bankruptcy right away to stop a wage garnishment.

 Wage garnishment does not occur without notice; consumers must be alerted before a wage garnishment is implemented.
 It’s critical to respond quickly if you’ve received notice of impending wage garnishment.
 You will be better off if you get help from an expert bankruptcy lawyer as soon as possible.